Disney’s Polynesian Resort Transportation Options

 So, although walking isn’t necessarily the quickest option, I have found it beats standing in a long line for the monorail or boats after the evening fireworks at Magic Kingdom.

 Transportation to Epcot from the Polynesian Resort

-The monorail to Epcot is approximately 15 minutes long.
-You’ll actually ride through a portion of the park before exiting again and arriving at the front entrance.
+The monorail ride from the Transportation and Ticket Center to Epcot is approximately 11 minutes long.
+You’ll ride through a portion of the park before exiting again and arriving at the front entrance.

 In the event of inclement weather or the monorail goes down, bus service will be provided to and from the resort.